Posted by Cody Woodbrey

 5. Relax While Enjoying the Parks– When you think about doing a day in the parks, relaxation is not usually the first thing that comes to mind.
 That being the case, while enjoying the parks, make sure to take the time to sit down whenever you can.
 A great way to do this is to enjoy the variety of shows and entertainment in the parts.
 It allows you to get off your feet, but still enjoy the magic of the parks.
 You may also want to make a dining reservation.
 This will give you more time to sit and relax than you would if you just went to a regular counter service meal.
 It may also give you a delicious way to carb load the evening before the race.

 6. Bring Your Phone to the Race– There are MANY great photo opportunities during the races.
 There are PhotoPass cast members along the course ready to help you take pictures with several Disney characters & icons.
-However, having your own camera ensures you have a back up regardless of how the PhotoPass pictures turn out.
+However, having your own camera ensures you have a back up regardless of how the PhotoPass pictures turn out and there are some spots they do not have photographers.

 7. Don’t Worry About Your PR (Personal Record)– You paid a little extra for the magic so take the time to ENJOY THE EXTRA MAGIC.
 How often can you run through the parks and not get in trouble with a cast member?
 There are so many fun experiences along the course you will want to enjoy but if you’re focused on getting a PR you might run right past all the extra fun things along the course.